zorinalexey/cloud-casstle-http-router/docs/en/features/02_ROUTE_PARAMETERS.md

 ```

 **Important:**
-- Optional parameters должны быть в конце URI
+- Optional parameters about  in toabout URI
-- Обязательно указывайте значение by default в функции
+- about attoin toand by default in attoandand
-- Можно комбинировать с `where()` и defaults()
+- aboutabout toaboutandandaboutin with `where()` and defaults()

 ---